← Back to Guides

 The trigger model itself may not apply to attacks driven by cumulative or internal dynamics.

-Random attacks mean migraine is unmanageable.
+Random attacks mean migraine is unmanageable

-If nothing changed, the attack is psychological.
+If nothing changed, the attack is psychological

 Physiological thresholds can be crossed without any conscious awareness of what shifted.

-When this question matters more
+Why this matters

 If this feels frustrating, that's normal.
 Most people with migraines aren't missing discipline or willpower - they're dealing with overlapping systems that shift over time and don't show up on standard tests.